- IT Services

 Table of contents

 - Email services

 - Support services

-- WVU Online Directory: Search for email addresses or phone numbers of all WVU faculty, staff and students, including the Keyser and Montgomery campuses.
+- WVU Online Directory: Search for email addresses or phone numbers of all WVU faculty, staff and students.

-- HSC Directory: Search for directory information for those at HSC or affiliated organizations.
+- Health Sciences Center Directory: Search for directory information for those at HSC or affiliated organizations.

-- Faculty/staff email: Main campus and HSC use separate Office 365 systems for email, calendars, contacts and tasks.
-Potomac State College in Keyser and WVU Institute of Technology in Montgomery are included in the main campus system.
+- Faculty/staff email: Morgantown, Potomac State and WVU Tech, and HSC use separate Office 365 systems for email, calendars, contacts and tasks.

 de minimis personal use of email, employees should primarily use personal